 Benefits of Fetal Kick Counts

-Baby kick counts can help predict fetal health, according to the Journal of Caring Science.
+Kick counts can help predict fetal health, according to the Journal of Caring Science.
 Pair this habit with regular prenatal care to take an active role in monitoring your baby’s wellbeing.

 Baby kick counts aren’t guaranteed to prevent negative pregnancy outcomes, but they can increase awareness of changes, which may allow for successful intervention if something does change.
 The practice also supports bonding with your baby and may help decrease mom’s anxiety.